Ashsatsan/gitops-terra/README.md

 - **`main`**: Applies the Terraform configuration (`terraform apply`) to create or update resources.

 ## IMPORTANT NOTE:
-This project is just the Iac part of the project to properly execute the whole part of the project, after performing this follow the reference repository:
+This project is just the Iac part of the project to properly execute the whole part of the project, after performing this follow the referenced repository:
 [gitops-argocd](https://github.com/Ashsatsan/gitops-argocd)

 ## Table of Contents